The Relationship Between Blood Thinners and Erectile Dysfunction

 Knowing how important blood is to erections, it's fair to wonder if there is a relationship between blood thinners and erectile function, or erectile dysfunction.

 Blood clots are useful when they work like they're supposed to work.
 For instance, they form when you cut yourself, acting to close and repair the wound.
 Most people have no problems with normal blood clotting, and it's a healthy part of the healing process.

 However, if a clot moves from where it is meant to be or one develops in your bloodstream, it can be dangerous.
 Large clots can get stuck in small blood vessels, which may block blood flow to essential organs.
 This could lead to a stroke, a heart attack, a pulmonary embolism or deep vein thrombosis (DVT).

-Your healthcare provider may suggest you take blood thinners if they believe you are at risk of developing one of these problems.
+Your healthcare provider may suggest you take anticoagulants if they believe you are at risk of developing one of these problems.
 The most commonly prescribed one is warfarin, but alternatives include rivaroxaban, dabigatran, apixaban and edoxaban.

 As mentioned earlier, these medications don't actually make your blood thinner.
 Anticoagulant medication interrupts the process of forming blood clots.
 This disruption mechanism may happen differently depending on the type of blood thinner your doctor prescribes.

 OK, so what do anticoagulants have to do with erectile function?
 First, let's look at what you need to get and maintain an erection.
 The main components are:

 - A good state of mind and the ability to develop arousal

 "Individuals with high cholesterol will have ED more so than those same men with lower lipids in their blood," said Russel Williams, M.D., the founder and medical director of the Y Factor, a men's urological wellness and fertility company in the greater Houston area.